fanpu/dqn-pong/README.md

 # dqn-pong
-Playing Pong with deep Q-networks.
-For 10-701 depth exercise.
+Playing Pong with deep Q-networks using OpenAI Gym.

 Everything you need is in the Jupyter notebook.